masato-ogishi/Repitope/README.md

 ```

 4. Epitope prioritization with immunogenicity scores and escape potentials
--  A straitforward wrapper function to compute the two metrics, immunogenicity score and escape potential, for a given set of peptides is provided.
+-  An easy-to-use wrapper function to compute the two metrics, immunogenicity score and escape potential, for a given set of peptides is provided.
 -  Prediction can be performed as follows.
+-  Note: Users are advised to check whether the input peptide candidates are also included in the Repitope datasets.
+It is generally not recommended to predict the immunogenicity of the peptides used during internal model construction.
+Users may need to exclude those overlapping peptides either from model training or from prediction.
 ``` r
 # Datasets
 fragLibDT <- fst::read_fst("./Path/To/Your/Directory/FragmentLibrary.fst", as.data.table=T)